What do CBD and your endocannabinoid system have in common?

 Full Spectrum CBD

-While there is still more research to be done, it is clear that CBD containing a wide range of plant compounds can benefit your endocannabinoid system.
+While there is still more research to be done, it is clear that CBD containing a wide range of plant compounds may benefit your endocannabinoid system.

-Important cannabis testing found that full spectrum CBD (whole plant extract) proved far more effective in alleviating pain and inflammation, and provided faster relief that lasted longer.
-Additionally, testing showed that it continued to provide relief for inflammation as the dose increased.
+Important cannabis testing found that full spectrum CBD (whole plant extract) proved far more effective and provided faster relief that lasted longer.
+Additionally, testing showed that it continued to provide relief as the dose increased.

 Adding a full spectrum CBD oil to your daily wellness regimen can help maximize your health and help keep your endocannabinoid system in balance.
-C4Life’s PURE CERTIFIED™ CBD oil tinctures are a safe and effective way to receive all the benefits of full spectrum CBD without added flavors and artificial ingredients.
+CANVIVA’s PURE CERTIFIED CBD™ Oil tinctures are a safe and effective way to receive all the benefits of full spectrum CBD without added flavors and artificial ingredients.